Dictionary » Adjective Words » Instinctive – Meaning, Definition, Synonyms and Antonyms

 Definition

-Instinctive means arising from instinct or a natural impulse, not from conscious reasoning or learning.
+Instinctive means arising from instinct or a natural impulse, not from conscious reasoning or deliberate learning.
 It characterizes automatic, unplanned behavior that is typically immediate and emotionally driven.

 Etymology